emmercm/www/src/blog/creating-a-java-playground-in-docker.md

 bsh %
 ```

-BeanShell will exit with a `CTRL-C` keypress.
+BeanShell will exit with a typical `CTRL-C` keypress.

 And similar to JShell, you can check the JDK version with: